 Jennifer LeBarre, director of Nutrition Services for Oakland Unified School District, currently works to implement the Nutrition Administrative Regulations of the OUSD Wellness Policy, which has improved the nutritional content and quality of district meals.
 She has partnered with the Center for Ecoliteracy on Rethinking School Lunch Oakland, a feasibility study which will develop a blueprint to help OUSD achieve its vision for a world-class nutrition services program.
 She is a member of School Food FOCUS, School Nutrition Association, California School Nutrition Association, and California School Business Officials.

 Zenobia Barlow, executive director and cofounder of the Center for Ecoliteracy, is a pioneer in applying ecological and indigenous understanding in K-12 education.
-She coedited Ecological Literacy: Educating Our Children for a Sustainable World and Ecoliteracy: Mapping the Terrain.
+She is coauthor of Ecoliterate and coedited Ecological Literacy: Educating Our Children for a Sustainable World and Ecoliteracy: Mapping the Terrain.
 She is a fellow of the Post Carbon Institute and served on an international team advising Bhutan on remaking the national education system.